poilu/documentation/readme.txt

 = 1.5.1 =
 The 1.5.x release adds a new widget to display Document Categories, a new section with recommended helpful add-ons and contains several fixes and improvements.
-Version 1.5.1 adds some customized messages for a more coherent back end feedback when working with documents and fixes the output when listing children of a document.
+Version 1.5.1 adds an internal security improvement, some customized messages for a more coherent back end feedback when working with documents and fixes the output when listing children of a document.